momo-trip/PILOT/README.md

 - `strategy` - Seed generation strategy (e.g., `base`)
 - `cent` - Centrality metric used to select target functions (see below)

-**System parameters (`config_sys.json`):**

-Defaults are provided.
-Override them as necessary.
-- `user_id` - Identifier for the run
-- `database_path` - Path to the target definition file (default: `database.json`)
-- `max_target_func` - Maximum number of target functions to select
-- `total_time` - Overall time budget for the generation loop, in seconds
-- `interval` - Interval between periodic tasks such as coverage measurement, in seconds
-- `max_explore_time` - Upper bound on a single exploration phase, in seconds
-- `max_version_count` - Number of seed variations to generate per target
-- `cov_target` - Granularity of coverage measurement (e.g., `function`)
-- `explore_time` - Baseline duration of the exploration phase, in seconds
-- `explore_fix` - Whether the exploration time is fixed (`t` or `f`)
-- `temperature` - Sampling temperature for the LLM
-- `max_num_test` - Maximum number of tests generated per iteration
-- `max_iterations` - Maximum number of iterations of the generation loop
-- `timeout` - Timeout for each command execution, in seconds
-- `output_max` - Maximum number of characters of program output passed to the LLM
-- `context_window` - Context window size of the LLM
-- `COUNT_PERIODIC` - Whether to measure coverage periodically

 **Centrality metric options (for `cent` parameter):**